Snapbrillia/quadraticvoting/src/README.md

 meant to occur.
 While red or green transactions refer to their corresponding minting policies (red for `P`, and green for `V`).

-### NFT Minting Transaction
+### Initiation Transaction

 At this point the funding round is not initiated yet.
-Which means the only script executed here would be the NFT minter (i.e. `S`).
-The color yellow is used to refer to this NFT, hence the color of the transaction, and the UTxO that carries `S` inside.
+Which means the only script executed here would be the authentication asset minter (i.e. `S`).
+The color yellow is used to refer to this asset, hence the color of the transaction, and the UTxOs that carry `S` inside.

-There are two ways to mint an NFT:

-- Using a known script, and storing the spent UTxO in the token name: This approach has the benefit of more trust by the users.
-The "recognizability" of the policy ID means that users can rest assured that this token is truly an NFT.
-The downside of this approach is that it leads to larger scripts.
-With Vasil, this may not be a credible downside.

-  Since the concatenation of transaction ID and its output index exceed 32 bytes, the token name can not store the UTxO in raw form.
-Hashing the concatenation is one option to get a properly sized unique byte string.

-- Using a custom script, and specifying a minimal token name for the NFT:
-  This leads to smaller script sizes, but may lead to less trust.
+As this minter is meant to be executed only once, it'll utilize a UTxO to ensure uniqueness.
+The intended UTxO can be used off-chain to generate all the scripts, and therefore construct the initiation transaction such that it produces two UTxOs at the script address: one carrying the primary datum which keeps track of the number of registered projects, and one that holds the deadline of the funding round.

+The latter is meant to be essentially "unspendable" (unless the key holder intends to update the deadline of the round), and only meant to be used as reference input.

 ### Project Registration Transaction